 Plano, Springtown, Ft.
 Worth native who still believes that Matt Dillon is the greatest role model of all time.
 Former UPI Photographer and Vietnam War Army Officer John Gore got me into a broadcast booth back in 1988 for a Winnsboro football game and here I am.
 I have been unbelievably blessed with broadcasting high school sports from 1A to 6A since then and that include 5 state championships and numerous trips to basketball and baseball state tournaments.

 As a former athlete and lifelong lover of competitive sports, I call the game as I experience it.
 My style of broadcast has been described as unbiased, enthusiastic, and comes to you from a fans perspective.
-Along with over 23 years calling high school sports all over Northeast Texas, I have been honored to be “on the call” of the Men’s and Women’s UT Tyler Basketball Program for the last 12 years via the UT Tyler Sports Network.
+Along with over 25 years calling high school sports all over Northeast Texas, I have been honored to be “on the call” of the Men’s and Women’s UT Tyler Basketball Program for 12 years via the UT Tyler Sports Network.

 In December of 2021, I will begin my 35th year in radio/broadcasting.
 I am nurtured through this life by my wife of 19 years Margie and our 7 “syrup soppers” Stephen, D’Ann, Jon Jon, Josh and Jamie Beck, Jason Ashby and Kimseun Ames.
 All of who are beautiful spirits of their own with compassionate hearts and a will to be great.
 Among those I highly respect, listen to, and study to refine and improve my craft are Craig Way, Bill Coates, Mike Capps, David Smoak and Eric Nadel.

 Bryan Houston-Whitehouse/Longview Football